zjshi/gt-pro/README.md

 GT-Pro chooses a default k=31 and both database building and metagenotyping code is heavily optimized over this choice.
 It does not take other k for database building.

-## How to cite

-If you find GT-Pro helpful, please consider citing our Biorxiv paper for now: Zhou Jason Shi, Boris Dimitrov, Chunyu Zhao, Stephen Nayfach, Katherine S. Pollard; "Ultra-rapid metagenotyping of the human gut microbiome"; bioRxiv 2020.06.12.149336; doi: https://doi.org/10.1101/2020.06.12.149336